srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

 ## The Future of Programming

-Grover's vision points to a future where:
+Grove's vision points to a future where:

 - **Communication skills** matter more than syntax knowledge
 - **Intent and values** are first-class citizens in development